ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 ### GHGA Connector:
 The Connector performs initial file encryption and upload from the user's machine.
 In order to properly encrypt the file for a specific Data Hub, the Connector needs to contact the WKVS to obtain the appropriate Crypt4GH public key based on the storage alias assigned to the `ResearchDataUploadBox`/`FileUploadBox` created by the Data Steward.

+Per-part encryption process needs to be updated to the following:
+1. Update the unencrypted content SHA-256 checksum
+2. Encrypt the part and calculate the MD5 & SHA-256 checksums of the encrypted part
+3. Decrypt the part and update the second unencrypted content SHA-256 checksum
+4. Compare the decrypted checksums to make sure they're the same at each step in the process.

 #### Work to be performed for the GHGA Connector
 - [ ] Fetch and use Data Hub public key for file encryption
-- [ ] Keep list of SHA-256 checksums for each unencrypted file part and submit with file part size
+- [ ] Submit file part size
+- [ ] Make sure we decrypt encrypted parts again and calculate a second, confirmatory checksum over the unencrypted content.

 ---

 ### FIS:
 The FIS straddles the border between the file services group and everything else, similar to the role played by the UOS.
 In the past, the FIS acted as a way to ingest file upload metadata and tell other services when a manually validated ("interrogated") file was ready for permanent storage.
 This had to be done as a temporary solution until the remote file upload and automatic file interrogation was implemented, which is the work proposed in this epic.

-The new role of the FIS is to inform the DHFS when new files arrive in the DHFS's `inbox` bucket, as well as to inform other services of the results of DHFS's interrogation procedure by publishing the result as a persistent event adhering to either the [InterrogationSuccess](#interrogationsuccess) or [InterrogationFailure](#interrogationfailure) schema.
+The new role of the FIS is to inform the DHFS when new files arrive in the DHFS's `inbox` bucket.
 To do this, the FIS operates as an event consumer in one instance, and runs an HTTP API in another instance.
 Both instances are described below.

 #### FIS Event Consumer
 The FIS subscribes to `FileUpload` *outbox events* from the UCS.